xingjunm/An-Introduction-to-Adversarial-Machine-Learning/README.md

-# An Introduction on Adversarial Machine Learning (presented at Conference AI2019)
+# An Introduction to Adversarial Machine Learning (presented at Conference AI2019)
 This is the repository for tutorial on Adversarial Machine Learning at [The 32nd Australasian Joint Conference on Artificial Intelligence, 2-5 Dec 2019 Adelaide Australia](http://nugget.unisa.edu.au/AI2019/index.php#)

 **Presentors**: